sagarbiophysics/Subtomo-tutorials/source/80S_insitu/ts_reconstruct.rst

 The directory parameters should already be correct.

 2. The tiltctf parameters include the parameters for calculating power spectra.
-In general, a ``ps_size`` of ``512`` is sufficient and a 0.05 um defocus tolerance is sufficient Defocus tolerance is the maximum allowed tolerance when deciding how to tile tilted images, but tiltctf also always uses a minimum tile overlap of Â½ the power spectrum size, so increasing this number may not directly affect computation time.
+In general, a ``ps_size`` of ``512`` is sufficient and a 0.05 um defocus tolerance is sufficient Defocus tolerance is the maximum allowed tolerance when deciding how to tile tilted images, but tiltctf also always uses a minimum tile overlap of ½ the power spectrum size, so increasing this number may not directly affect computation time.

 3. Fourier scaling should be used if the data is collected for high-resolution work (e.g. pixel size smaller than ~2 Å/pix).
 This helps with potential aliasing in the power spectrum.